NhatanhN/React-Native-Movie-Browser/README.md

 Then scan the QR code that pops up in the terminal using expo go.

+Alternatively, this project can be ran through an emulator on the browser located [here](https://snack.expo.dev/@hatanh/movie-browser)

 # Image

 ![Example image of the app](./assets/search-screen-example.png "Example image of the app")